 Red flag 5: Umbrella can’t answer basic questions

 A compliant umbrella answers these questions directly: What is your current FCSA accreditation date?
 Can you show us a sample payslip?
 How do you handle an HMRC query on a contractor’s behalf?
-If they dodge any of those, something is wrong.
+Evasive answers to any of these questions mean something is wrong.

 Ask your umbrella: